rkuma183/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 ## TRYOUT

+To specify a module to run (not just install):
 If in the secrets.sh file the TRYOUT string is edited to contain "az":

    <tt>TRYOUT="az"</tt>

+QUESTION: limits to total concurrent executions across all functions within a given region to 100?

 ## Batch commands

 Azure provides a way to perform the same process on many at once.
 See: https://docs.microsoft.com/en-us/cli/azure/batch?view=azure-cli-latest

+Azure has "Web Jobs" for Azure Functions background jobs.

 ## Videos